marcop135/bullframe.css/README.md

 It's a solid starting-point for a **IE8+**, progressive, mobile-first responsive web design.
 Write semantic HTML, add some JS polyfills where needed, drop the styles you need, and you are ready to go everywhere!

+## Internet Explorer usage

-## 😣 Yes, people still use Internet Explorer in 2020
+Do people still use Internet Explorer?

 - Short answer: **yes!** Enterprise-level companies, accessibility-focused projects and some non-tech-savvy older people.
 - [Long answer](https://www.quora.com/Do-people-still-use-Internet-Explorer-in-2020)